anyproto/ansible-anysync/roles/any_sync_consensusnode/README.md

-Role for deploying an any-sync-consensusnode
+Role for deploying an [any-sync-consensusnode](https://github.com/anyproto/any-sync-consensusnode).